 Cumulative: The overall average of a student’s grades while attending the University (used to determinesatisfactory academic progress).

 Semester: The average of a student’s grades for one semester.

 A form that the student and academic advisor work together to complete and submit to the Office of Financial Aid when a student has successfully appealed and been placed on financial aid probation.

-A student enrolled in a program of study that leads to a Master’s or Doctoral degree.
+A student enrolled in a program of study that leads to a Master’s or Doctoral degree or teacher certification.

 A course for which a student previously enrolled, yet re-enrolls and takes the course again.